 Getting Started with VBA

-- Insert a new module (Insert → Module)
+- Insert → Module

 ROI of VBA Automation